clayball/ctfjawn-binary-ctf-01/README.md

 For each C program the required tools will be listed.
 Links to relevant resources will also be included.

-The main goal of these challenges is to teach you how to extract information from ELF (Linux) and PE (Windows) formatted binaries
+The goals of these challenges are..
+- to teach you some of the basic techniques used to extract information from ELF (Linux) and PE (Windows) formatted binaries
+- to introduce you to some of the tools used to extract information from executables
+- TODO

 ## ctfjawn-ba-01.c